 While Kentucky law provides housing accommodations for ESAs, public access rights are more limited.
 Unlike service animals, ESAs are not automatically granted access to public spaces such as restaurants, stores, or public transportation.

-ESAs do not have the same public access rights as service animals under Kentucky law.
+ESAs do not have the same public access rights as service dogs under Kentucky law.

 You cannot be denied housing due to your ESA, as long as you provide a valid ESA letter and follow the necessary steps.